flyingmachine/nanoc-blog/content/programming/boot-clj.md

 Now run this task with `boot fire`; you should see the message you wrote printed to your terminal.
 This demonstrates two out of the three task components - the task is named (`fire`) and it's dispatched by `boot`.
+This is already super cool &ndash; you've essentially created a Clojure script, standalone Clojure code that you can easily run from the command line.
+No `project.clj` or directory structure or namespaces needed!

-Let's extend it to demonstrate how you'd write command line
+Let's extend the example to demonstrate how you'd write command line
 options:

 ```clojure